 What to Bring

-Even though it isn’t always possible in an emergency, we encourage you to bring your insurance information, medical history, and current medications when you present to the ED.
+When you arrive at our emergency room in Grantsburg, even though it isn’t always possible in an emergency, we encourage you to bring your insurance information, medical history, and current medications when you present to the ED.
 In addition, staff will ask you to provide your name, date of birth, and primary care provider's name.

 Once you arrive, a nurse will assess your condition, asking you specific questions about the symptoms you are experiencing.
 This allows our staff to triage patients, so the illest or severely injured patients are seen first, regardless of when each patient arrives.
 Therefore, you may observe some patients who arrive after you are being treated before you.